Skip to main content

 Eligibility Criteria

-Students apply as sophomores and are enrolled in the program as juniors and seniors.
+Students apply as sophomores and are enrolled as juniors and seniors.

 UW-Green Bay will facilitate a holistic admissions process, assessing students individually based on academic and personal backgrounds.
-We are looking for students who have shown the maturity, academic readiness, and a genuine desire to succeed in college.
-Rising Phoenix is designed to support students traditionally underrepresented in higher education.
+We are looking for students who have shown the maturity, academic readiness, and a genuine desire necessary to succeed in college.

 Students must meet the following requirements:

-• Currently enrolled in 10th Grade at a Green Bay Area Public School District High School.
+• Currently enrolled in 10th Grade at a high school within the Green Bay Area Public School District

-• 3.0 cumulative GPA or above encouraged, however, if student has a 2.75-2.99 GPA, they will also be considered.
-Ensure essay and teacher/counselor recommendations address any GPA or attendance concerns.
+• 3.0 cumulative GPA or above encouraged.
+If student has a 2.75-2.99 GPA, they will also be considered.
+Ensure essay and teacher/counselor recommendations address any GPA and/or attendance concerns.

 • Expression of interest in an early college opportunity